 - Boring, but Practical: His ability isn't very flashy, dramatic, or interesting compared to the abilities of his colleagues in the Agency and former colleagues in the Mafia, but it's extremely useful in fights, has few known drawbacks, and allows his allies with dangerous or hard-to-control abilities to make more effective use of them.

 - Breakout Character: Is by and far away the most memorable and well-liked character in the franchise for his quirky personality, mysterious past, and cool ability, appearing in even more promotional material than Atsushi, the protagonist.
 Both seasons 2 and 3 of the anime spend a third of their runtime animating prequel light novels focusing on Dazai's time in the Port Mafia (season 2 on his final days before his defection and season 3 covering how he first met Chuuya).
+His namesake being popular also plays a part in this.

 - Brilliant, but Lazy: Not as bad as Ranpo, but good luck getting him to actually do his paperwork.